-Element Definition and Options (if available) webui. browse. index. <n< td="">n is the index number.
+Element Definition and Options (if available) webui. browse. index. < n n is the index number.
 The index numbers must start from 1 and increment continuously by 1 thereafter.
 Deviation from this will cause an error during install or a configuration update.
 So anytime you add a new browse index, remember to increase the number.
-(Commented out index numbers may be used over again).</n<> n is the index number.
-The index numbers must start from 1 and increment continuously by 1 thereafter.
-Deviation from this will cause an error during install or a configuration update.
-So anytime you add a new browse index, remember to increase the number.
 (Commented out index numbers may be used over again). <index name=""></index> The name by which the index will be identified.
 You will need to update your Messages.properties file to match this field.
-(The form used in the Messages.properties file is: browse.type.metadata. <index name="">.</index> <metadat a></metadat Only two options are available: "metadata" or "item" <schema prefix></schema The schema used for the field to be index.
+(The form used in the Messages.properties file is: browse.type.metadata. <index name="">.</index> <metadat a&gt;</metadat Only two options are available: "metadata" or "item" <schema prefix&gt;</schema The schema used for the field to be index.
 The default is dc (for Dublin Core). <element></element> The schema element.
 In Dublin Core, for example, the author element is referred to as "Contributor".
-The user should consult the default Dublin Core Metadata Registry table in Appendix A. <qualifi er></qualifi This is the qualifier to the <element> component.
+The user should consult the default Dublin Core Metadata Registry table in Appendix A. <qualifi er&gt;</qualifi This is the qualifier to the <element> component.
 The user has two choices: an asterisk "" or a proper qualifier of the element.
 The asterisk is a wildcard and causes DSpace to index all types of the schema element.
 For example, if you have the element "contributor" and the qualifier "" then you would index all contributor data regardless of the qualifier.
-Another example, you have the element "subject" and the qualifier "Icsh" would cause the indexing of only those fields that have the qualifier "Icsh".
-(This means you would only index Library of Congress Subject Headings and not all data elements that are subjects.</element> <datatyp e field></datatyp This refers to the datatype of the field: date the index type will be treated as a date object title the index type will be treated like a title, which will include a link to the item page text the index type will be treated as plain text.
-If single mode is specified then this will link to the full mode list <index display></index Choose full or single.
+Another example, you have the element "subject" and the qualifier "lcsh" would cause the indexing of only those fields that have the qualifier "lcsh".
+(This means you would only index Library of Congress Subject Headings and not all data elements that are subjects.</element> <datatyp e field&gt;</datatyp This refers to the datatype of the field: date the index type will be treated as a date object title the index type will be treated like a title, which will include a link to the item page text the index type will be treated as plain text.
+If single mode is specified then this will link to the full mode list <index display&gt;</index Choose full or single.
 This refers to the way that the index will be displayed in the browse listing.
 "Full" will be the full item list as specified by webui.itemlist.columns; "single" will be a single list of only the indexed term.